 Excess rein may be straightened at any place a horse is allowed to be completely stopped during a pattern.
-When using a romal, no fingers between the reins are allowed.
-The free hand may be used to hold the romal provided it is held at least 16 inches from the reining hand and in a relaxed position.
 Use of the free hand any time the horse is not completely stopped is considered to be the use of two hands and a score of zero will be applied.